Nuand/OpenBTS/README.md

 # bladeRF OpenBTS #

-Please ensure you have `sync libbladeRF' built and installed. https://github.com/Nuand/bladeRF/tree/dev-libbladeRF_sync Otherwise, OpenBTS can be compiled by running
+Please ensure you have `sync libbladeRF' built and installed.
+Either build/install everything from https://github.com/Nuand/bladeRF/, or if your bladeRF already has firmware 1.6.1 or newer, you can build the libraries in https://github.com/Nuand/bladeRF/tree/master/host.

+Otherwise, OpenBTS can be compiled by running

 ## Quick Start ##